josefsbreakfast/Polaris-Protocol/🌖_6_Learning_The_Skies/🐣_Ugly_Ducklings/08_❄️_Demeter_Brings_Winter/✈️_the_neets_their_data_and_your_stagnant_gdp.md

 >
 > - [🐣 Ugly Ducklings](../README.md) — *developmental vulnerability, selective extraction, distributed information, and trajectory loss across the wider sequence*
 > - [🦢 Caution Swans Aggressive](./) — *model lag, defensive adaptation, and what happens when inherited representations encounter organisms capable of answering back*
-> - [🦚 ਫੁੱਲਾਂ ਦੇ ਪੈਂਦੇ / Phullā̃ De Painde / When The Flowers Fall](./🎶_L_Chaim/🦚_ਫੁੱਲਾਂ_ਦੇ_ਪੈਂਦੇ.md) — *the interior Swan perspective: attention, vulnerability, cultural legibility, and the difficult update from threat to recognition*
+> - [🦚 ਫੁੱਲਾਂ ਦੇ ਪੈਂਦੇ / Phullā̃ De Painde / When The Flowers Fall](./🎶_L_Chaim/🦚_ਫੁੱਲਾਂ_ਦੇ_ਪੈਂਦੇ.md) — *modelled Swan interiority; threat-weighted attention, cultural legibility, and the possibility of distinguishing threat from other meanings without presuming what ambiguous attention signifies*

 *Survivor authorship is sovereign.
 Containment is never neutral.*

-_Last updated: 2026-08-28_
+_Last updated: 2026-08-29_